uniquesonu/CodeConnect/README.md

 ## Features

 - **Code Sharing:** Easily share your code projects with the community.
-- **Collaborative Coding:** Work together in real-time on coding projects with other developers.
 - **Code Review:** Request and provide code feedback to enhance code quality.
 - **Code Snippets:** Save and share small, reusable code snippets with the community.
-- **Version Control:** Integrate with Git for version management and team collaboration.
 - **Notes Making & Sharing:** Create and share notes related to coding, projects, or ideas.
 - **Code Challenges:** Participate in coding challenges and competitions to improve your skills.
-- **Social Networking:** Connect with fellow developers, follow their work, and build a professional network.

 ## Demo